Oct 25 2008

 Yes I know this question might seem trite, but how many times do you actually stop and ask yourself this question and then really listen to the answers.
 The funny thing is, in each moment this question can generate completely different answers.

-So, start , stop and really listen to the answer, and then identify small step towards getting it.
+So, start asking this question, stop and really listen to the answer, and then identify small step towards getting it.
 You are worth it.

 9. What do I appreciate most about myself?

-This question is essential for you .
-It’s very challenging to your life when you can’t identify anything you appreciate about yourself.
+This question is essential for creating a life you love.
+It’s very challenging to love your life when you can’t identify anything you appreciate about yourself.
 And I’m convinced the only reason that you couldn’t find things you appreciate about yourself is you haven’t had enough practice.
 So start practicing today!

 10. What am I grateful for?